0xJord4n/Whitelistify/README.md

 ## How to use ?

 1. Fill array in `src/addresses.ts` with addresses
+2. (Optional) You can use your own CORS origin by replacing CORS_ORIGIN value in `src/worker.ts`
-2. Install dependencies with `npm i`
+3. Install dependencies with `npm i`
-3. Deploy the worker with `npm run deploy`
+4. Deploy the worker with `npm run deploy`
-4. Test worker endpoint with a GET request at worker-url/?address=0x...
+5. Test worker endpoint with a GET request at worker-url/?address=0x...

 ## Contributing